komazawa-deep-learning/komazawa-deep-learning.github.io/2021cogpsy/lect05.md

 Essentially, they wouldn’t, but they do when we introduce the **softmax function**.
 This brings the values between 0 and 1 and makes them add up to 1 (100%).
 (You can read all about this on Wikipedia.)
-The softmax function takes a vector of scores and squashes it to a vector of values between 0 and 1 that add u p to 1.
+The softmax function takes a vector of scores and squashes it to a vector of values between 0 and 1 that add up to 1.

 After you apply a softmax function, you can apply the loss function.
 Cross entropy often goes hand in hand with softmax.
 We want to minimize the loss function so we can maximize the performance of our network.
 At the beginning of backpropagation, your output values would be tiny.
 That’s why you might choose cross entropy loss.
-The gradient would be very low and it would be hard for the neural network to start adjusting in the right dir ection.
+The gradient would be very low and it would be hard for the neural network to start adjusting in the right direction.
 Using cross entropy helps the network assess even a tiny error and get to the optimal state faster.
 -->